247sathish/AndroidPreparation/README.md

 ### What is Coroutine Scope?

-Coroutine scope is a tool in the Kotlin programming language for managing the lifecycle of coroutines.
-Coroutines are a lightweight form of concurrency that can be used to perform tasks in the background, without blocking the main thread.
+Coroutine scope is a tool in the Kotlin programming language for `managing the lifecycle of coroutines`.
+Coroutines are a lightweight form of concurrency that can be used to `perform tasks in the background`, `without blocking` the `main thread`.
 The CoroutineScope class provides a way to organize and manage these background tasks by grouping them together under a common scope.

 When you create an instance of CoroutineScope, you define a boundary for the coroutines that will be launched within it.
 This boundary can be used to control the lifecycle of the coroutines.
 For example, you can cancel all coroutines in the scope when the scope is cancelled, which is useful for cleaning up resources or stopping background tasks when they are no longer needed.